AGiannoutsos/Volterra-Convolutions/README.md

 In this repository, the implementations of the non-linear convolutions can be found.

-The complete experimentaion of the non-linear models together with checkpoints of the best performing models can be found in this [WandB project](https://wandb.ai/andreas_giannoutsos/Volterra-Convolutions).
+The complete experimentation of the non-linear models together with checkpoints of the best performing models can be found in this [WandB project](https://wandb.ai/andreas_giannoutsos/Volterra-Convolutions).

 ## How to run an experiment

-In order to run an experiment this repository needs to be cloned so that the Volterra convolution package together with the requirments are installed.
+In order to run an experiment this repository needs to be cloned so that the Volterra convolution package together with the requirements are installed.

 ```git clone https://github.com/AGiannoutsos/Volterra-Convolutions.git
 cd Volterra-Convolutions